Franco-Poveda/node-cmd-stash/README.md

 # remove a stashed command from the list:
 stash pop <id>

-# save your list to a anonymous gits (https://gist.github.com/) and retrives the link :
+# Now you can have all your packs anywhere, ask for a beta token!

+# export packs and stashed commands to stash.cloud :
+stash export <token>

+# import packs and stashed commands from stash.cloud:
-stash save
+stash import <token>

 # exec a stashed command:
 stash [exec | run] <id>